tuo/tuo.github.io/midlife crisis as programmer and AI.md

 As I build up those expeirements, one thing starts to emerge and keep hitting on me.
 That's when I do one activity, e.g Active A, and I bump into a wall, sth like writer's block, where you feel you have nothing to say about and feel how to move on.
 You're kinda in a mess and feel no insiprations.

 Instead of forcing it with my will the hard way, to keep banging at the wall, I notice life leads you to next thing with smooth transition.
 It is when you got stuck, maybe the sun is good outside, so you go out take a walk; maybe it is raining, weird enough that you want to feel how subtle the rain dropped on your face like what every child would do at the first time;  maybe it is lunch time, you go out to grab some food; maybe your kids just invite you to play and you play; maybe your friend ask you out; maybe you are sitting to long and your body remind you to get some exercise like fishing or play basketball or jogging.
 I know it sounds conry、cliche and very subjective like a faith healer.
-Yep, I feel It always offers something or activities of different parts of life  for you to go next.
+Yep, I feel It always offers something or activities of different parts of life  for you to move on to.

 I stash those things about ActivityA, and go fully blankslately into what comes next.
 Later when I came back to ActivittyA,  to my surprise, most of time, I just have some different perspectives or views.
 It wont' directly solve my problem at hand, or guareetend to bring inspirations, but I found it is interesting to play with differents ideas, and usally it brings new dimensions that I never got into before and just free to explore.

-It seems the nature is sorting through those raw unfiltered gathered informations without our knowing.
+It seems the nature is sorting through those raw unfiltered gathered informations in the background without our knowing.
 It merged those new with our existings one like an alchemist.

+"Trust the Process" - what I feel.
+I'm giving it all and just aligning and flowing with it, no expectations or attachments，accepting whatever it sends  to me.